theartificialintelligenceunit/abstracts/docs/index.md

     ---

-    Illustrating efficient, cost effective, and secure delivery of an end-to-end solutions.
+    Illustrating an efficient, cost effective, and secure delivery of an end-to-end solution.

     <a data-preview href="sections/automation/">README</a>